 - What if my marriage contract isn’t written in English?

-We’ve cut through the legal-speak, so you can easily understand how to obtain a divorce when you were married overseas.
+We’ve cut through the legal-speak, so you can easily understand how to get a divorce in Australia if married overseas.

 At Australian Family Lawyers, we specialise in family matters.
 Contact us, and we can explain what you need to do when it comes to an overseas marriage and processing a divorce.

 You can get a divorce in Australia if married overseas if:

 - You or your spouse is an Australian citizen (by birth, descent, or grant of Australian citizenship)

 - You or your spouse live in Australia or have lived in Australia for the past immediate 12 months before applying for your divorce

 - You regard Australia as your home and intend to live here indefinitely